San Diego in the off season – Everyone flocks here for the amazing weather and awesome attractions.

 - Brought our own reusable water bottles.

 - Brought food instead of eating in restaurants and fast food places.

 - Brought our own reusable plates and cutlery not realizing our safari tent (soon-to-be eco-tent) included them for use.

 - Enjoyed simple things like preparing meals, eating meals together and cleaning up together afterwards instead of major attractions.

 - Carried out our recycling to recycle at home.
-(We didn’t see recycling there.)
+(While there may have been recycling bins there, we didn’t see them.)

 The kids will have a great time.
 It’s a wonderful place for families and groups.